jdesbonnet/STM32F103C8-dx-sku-380789/README.md

 ## Board hardware

-The board comes shipped with a 'bliky' app which blinks the blue LED on the board.
+The board comes shipped with a 'bliky' app which blinks the blue LED on the board when first powered up.
+It is supplied with pin headers (unsoldered).

 There are two LEDs: one for power (red) and a user LED (blue).
 The blue LED is connected to PB9.
-Jumper BT0 (I believe) allows BOOT0 to be tied high.
-In theory this should be programable via the MCU's UART or USB but so far I have been unable to get this to work.
+Jumper BT0 allows BOOT0 pin to be tied to Vdd.
+In theory this should put the MCU into bootloader mode which will allow it to be programmed via the MCU's UART or USB ports.
+However so far I have been unable to get this to work.

 I think BT1 is for BOOT1, but not sure about this.